TinkerersLabPREC/LabMate-AI/README.md

-# AI Lab Assistant - Tinkerers' Lab, PREC Loni
+# LabMate-AI - Tinkerers' Lab, PREC Loni

 Welcome to the **AI Lab Assistant** repository of **Tinkerers' Lab, PREC Loni**! 🚀 This project is a **Spring Boot-based RAG (Retrieval-Augmented Generation) LLM model**, designed to assist students and researchers by providing contextual responses based on academic materials, research papers, and lab resources.